Sergei-Larin/education/task_2/README.md

 replicaset.apps/coredns-64897985d   1         1         1       68m
 ```

-###Answer:
+### Answer:

-###controlled by higher level kubernetes like Deployment, Replicaset, Replication controller.
+### Controlled by higher level kubernetes like Deployment, Replicaset, Replication controller.

-* Implement Canary deployment of an application via Ingress.
+## Implement Canary deployment of an application via Ingress.
 Traffic to canary deployment should be redirected if you add "canary:always" in the header, otherwise it should go to regular deployment.

-###Set to redirect a percentage of traffic to canary deployment.
+### Set to redirect a percentage of traffic to canary deployment.

-###Answer:
+### Answer:

-###Prod deployment
+### Prod deployment
 ```bash
 kubectl apply -f deployment-prod.yaml kubectl apply -f service-prod.yaml kubectl apply -f ingress-prod.yaml
 ```
-###Canary deployment
+### Canary deployment
 ```bash
 kubectl apply -f deployment-canary.yaml kubectl apply -f service-canary.yaml kubectl apply -f ingress-canary.yaml
 ```

-###See all
+### See all
 ```bash
 kubectl get all
 NAME                              READY   STATUS    RESTARTS   AGE